 For example, the URL for accessing JSTOR is:

 To add the prefix, copy the link to the item you want from the database and paste it into this EZProxy box and click the Add Proxy button to retrieve the full URL:

 For more help with EZProxy prefixes, contact our Systems Librarian Amy Shaw: email@example.com | 651.690.6423

-In some of our streaming video databases, there are embed codes you can add to D2L to embed the video in the classroom.
+In some of our streaming video databases (visit the Media page below to search these databases), there are embed codes you can add to D2L to embed the video in the classroom.
 Here is information about our most-used streaming video databases:

 In AVON: Academic Video Online or Nursing Education in Video:

 In Kanopy Streaming: